rcghpge/webpage/README.md

 - Dedicated sections for About Me, Projects, Courses, and Contact.
 - Easy integration with LinkedIn, GitHub, and downloadable resumes.
 - Clean and simple HTML/CSS for quick customization.
-- If you are a fairly skilled programmer, these features are all customizable and you can tailor your page to your preference.
+- All features are customizable.
+Tailor your page to your preference.

 ---